MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/azure-edition.md

 # What is Azure Edition for Windows Server Datacenter?

 Windows Server: Azure Edition (WSAE) is a an edition of Windows Server focused on innovation and virtualization optimized to run on Azure.
-Featuring a Long-Term Servicing Channel (LTSC) and annual updates, WSAE brings new functionality to Windows Server users faster than the Standard and Datacenter editions of Windows Server.
+WSAE features a Long-Term Servicing Channel (LTSC) and yearly product updates, with two major product updates in the first 3 years.
+WSAE also brings new functionality to Windows Server users faster than the Standard and Datacenter editions of Windows Server.

 The annual WSAE updates are delivered using Windows Update, rather than a full OS upgrade.
 As part of this annual update cadence, the WSAE Insider preview program gives the opportunity to access early builds - leading to general availability.
 If you're a registered Microsoft Server Insider, you have access to create and use virtual machine images from this preview.
 Details regarding each preview is shared in release announcements posted to the [Windows Server Insiders](https://techcommunity.microsoft.com/t5/windows-server-insiders/bd-p/WindowsServerInsiders) space on Microsoft Tech Community.